Does Staging your home really make a difference?

 How do I know if I should pay a flat fee or hourly?

-Generally simple projects that may take between 2 and 7 hours of time are a good to use an hourly rate.
+Generally simple projects that may take between 2 and 7 hours of time may be good to use an hourly rate.
 A more involved project that you expect the designer to plan, draw and manage from start to finish is probably better suited for a flat rate fee.
-This is because a designer may charge between $3000 and $4500 for a bathroom remodel but spend 40+ hours over the course of the project supervising contractors, installers, site visits, resourcing materials and purchasing materials and fixtures.
-This would cost $6000 or more at an hourly rate of $150.00.
+This is because a designer may charge between $3000 and $10,000 for a bathroom design but spend 30+ hours designing the room, 60+ hours sourcing, researching and ordering materials and fixtures.
+After that, the designer will spend significant time over the course of the project working with contractors and installers, conducting site visits, solving unforeseen problems and overseeing the project.
+This would likely total over 100 hours of time and cost $15,000 or more at an hourly rate of $150.00.

 What does a typical bathroom remodel cost?